Paolettinic/planar-monocular-SLAM/README.md

 The solution for the landmarks postition obtained after the optimization can be further refined simply by repeating the triangulation process, substituting the odometry poses with the one obtained by total least squares.
-This lead to an improved initial guess of the landmark position, which results in a better solution after another pass of TLS.
+This leads to an improved initial guess of the landmark position, which results in a better solution after another pass of TLS.

 ## Executing the program